Art and Music

 In Lower Elementary, students are immersed in the studies of the natural world and their artwork reflects that focus.
 They are encouraged to explore nature-derived art materials for their compositions, collecting colorful leaves, fallen pinecones or twigs for their multi-media projects.
 In addition to more formal art activities, students' nature journals are often filled with sketches or drawings of their surroundings- spontaneous inspiration from the natural world!

-In Upper Elementary, art is integrated into many aspects of our studies.
+In Upper Elementary and Middle School, art is integrated into many aspects of our studies.
 Students use nature journals to sketch and draw their observations during science explorations and nature connection practices.
 Teachers guide students in using a variety of journaling techniques and students often choose to journal during the work morning.

 With the support of community and parent volunteers students are learning first hand what it was like to live when you used your hands and recycled resources to create clothing, blankets, and other necessities.